You may think the terms ‘monochrome’ and ‘black and white’ are synonymous. After all, it’s quite common for people to use these terms interchangeably.

-In Photoshop these methods of storing information are ‘colour modes’.
-RGB and CMYK are colour modes which store colour information and display it in a certain way.
-Grayscale, however, does not store colour information at all.
+In Photoshop, these methods of storing the information are ‘color modes’.
+RGB and CMYK are color modes which store color information and display it in a certain way.
+Grayscale, however, does not store color information at all.

-Converting photos from colour to black and white in Photoshop is a whole topic in itself since there are a lot of different ways to do it.
+Converting photos from color to black and white in Photoshop is a whole topic in itself.
+There are a lot of different ways to do it.